 - Separate duties.
 You should separate aspects of certain key processes among different people to reduce the opportunity for errors or fraud.
 For example, financial transactions should be conducted, approved, recorded and reconciled by different people.

 - Keep detailed and accurate records.
 Your PA/PTA should have procedures for recording each step of every transaction.
 Keeping such records will maximize control over the funds.

 - Review and reconcile these records.
 This is the final step in the checks and balances aspect of internal controls.
 PA/PTAs need procedures for this work too, which includes, balancing your checkbook, reconciling it with the bank statement, analyzing reports, etc.

 - Avoid conflicts of interest.
 All organizations that conduct business and handle money must have procedures in place to prevent conflicts of interest, and PA/PTAs are no exception.
 PA/PTA officers and members cannot play a role in decision-making when their personal or business interests have the potential to conflict — or intersect — with the interests of the PA/PTA.

 CR A-660 includes numerous specific internal controls that PA/PTA boards are required to incorporate into their practices.
-CR A-660 also requires that a PA/PTA’s bylaws document certain additional controls for protecting its funds; these include a process for counting, securing, and depositing funds received; record keeping protocols; a process for authorizing emergency expenditures; and authorized signatories for checks.
+CR A-660 also requires that a PA/PTA’s bylaws document certain additional controls for protecting its funds; these include a process for counting, securing, and depositing funds received; record keeping protocols; a process for authorizing emergency expenditures; authorized signatories for checks; and protocols for safeguarding funds when using online banking.
 A PA/PTA may create and maintain other controls appropriate to its size, scope and the nature of its board, financial affairs and activities.

 Your PA/PTA’s internal controls should be passed on to each new administration and followed each year by all officers.
 They also should be reviewed by each new administration, and amended as appropriate, to ensure that they cover and correspond with your PA/PTA’s work.